Jacquesson

 Scan the label or type the name.
 Instant sommelier-level context for any bottle.

-Look it up →Single-Vineyard Cuvées and Dizy Estate
+Open in the app →Single-Vineyard Cuvées and the Dizy Estate

-- Vauzelle Terme: single-vineyard Aÿ Pinot Noir Champagne
+- Vauzelle Terme: single-vineyard Aÿ Pinot Noir, planted 1980

 Artémis Acquisition and Modern Identity